• Skip to primary navigation

 Smoked Steaks on Wooden Cutting Board

-Cook them for 3 minutes and then flip the steaks and cook for another 3 minutes, or until your desired doneness.
+Cook them for 3 minutes at high heat then flip the steaks and cook for another 3 minutes, or until your desired doneness.

 Smoked Steak on Plate with Fresh Greens and Pasta Salad